 How to build school council capacities

-The completion of the school council self-assessment tool located in the (principal or business manager login required) should identify the skills and expertise of council.
+The completion of the school council self-assessment tool located in the School Council (principal or business manager login required) should identify the skills and expertise of council.
 Other desired skills may be identified from within the wider school or local community and readily available to school council (for example, on the school staff or from within a parent group).